 eBay Rules Survival Guide for Beginners

 An unexpected suspension for breaking the rules is one of the most shocking—and most common—things that can happen to new eBay buyers or sellers.
-Despite the common misbelief that eBay is a rules-free “wild, wild west” kind of trading environment, eBay is in fact governed by dozens upon dozens of well-enforced rules and policies.
+Despite the common misbelief that eBay is a rules-free “wild, wild west” kind of trading environment, it is in fact governed by dozens upon dozens of well-enforced rules and policies.

 General Rules for Sellers

-If you're a seller, you're particularly vulnerable to unexpected suspension if you violate eBay's rules. eBay works hard to create an environment in which buyers feel safe buying because once eBay loses buyers' trust, the business model collapses.
+If you're a seller, you're particularly vulnerable to unexpected suspension if you violate eBay's rules. eBay works hard to create an environment in which buyers feel safe buying, because once eBay loses buyers' trust, the business model collapses.
 Keep these general rules in mind as a seller; they cover most of the more specific rules that apply to sellers on eBay:

 Don't Violate Your Contract